Point source localisation with unbalanced optimal transport: Introduction

 for the minimisation of $F+G$, by a metrisation of weak-$*$ convergence.
 Wasserstein distances provide such metrisations \cite{santambrogio2015optimal}, however, we were in the work leading up to \cite{tuomov-pointsource} unable to yet make them work.
 Instead, we introduced “particle-to-wave” operators $\Wave \in \linear(\Masses; \Predual)$ from Radon measures to the predual space of continuous functions that vanish at infinity, and defined \mbox{(semi-)}norms and \mbox{(semi-)}inner products with the help of these operators.
 That way, we could make optimisation in arbitrary normed spaces appear like optimisation in Hilbert spaces.
 Practically, we took $\Wave$ as a convolution operator, similarly to the construction of Maximum Mean Discrepancy (MMD) norms for optimal transport \cite{sejourne2023unbalanced}.

 Now, in this work we finally introduce a forward-backward method based on (conventional, non-MMD) unbalanced optimal transport of measures \cite{schmitzer2019framework,schmitzer2019unbalanced,kondratyev2016new,chizat2018unbalanced,chizat2016interpolating,liero2017optimal,benamou2003numerical,sejourne2023unbalanced}.
 Practically, such an optimal transport based algorithm implements the sliding heuristics introduced in \cite{denoyelle2019sliding} for conditional gradient methods \cite{brediespikkarainen2013inverse,denoyelle2019sliding,duval2017sparse,walter2019linear,blank2017extension,bredies2021linear} in a less heuristic way, tied to the geometry of the space.
-Our primary variant of unbalanced optimal transport, which we introduce in \cref{sec:transport-new}, still includes $\Wave$ as the marginal cost.
+Our specific flavour of unbalanced optimal transport bears a resemblance to the flat metric of geometric measure theory, however, is based on squared terms for practical reasons.
+Our primary variant, which we introduce in \cref{sec:transport-new}, still includes $\Wave$ as the marginal cost between the transport and the source and traget measures.
 We will, however, also consider the Radon norm $\norm{\freevar}_\Meas$ as a marginal cost, with weaker convergence guarantees.
 Indeed, we will see in \cref{sec:numerical} that numerically the $\Wave$-norm is more effective.
 However, it is much easier to prove that the differential of the data term $F$ is Lipschitz with respect to the Radon norm.
 This is the term $\frac{1}{2}\norm{A\mu-b}^2$ in \eqref{eq:intro:problem}.